nextgis/nextgis_frontend/packages/ngw-connector/README.md

 ## Installation

-### In browser
+### In Browser

 #### Include assets

-Simply download and include with a script tag.
-NgwConnector will be registered as a global variable.
+Simply download and include with a script tag, `NgwConnector` will be registered as a global variable.

 ```html
 <script src="../lib/ngw-connector.global.js"></script>